 2.6 Growth outcomes

-Growth outcomes were defined in our study as a) change in WAZ between birth and b) WAZ at Children with Z scores below -2 were defined as underweight (WAZ ≤ -2) (36).
+Growth outcomes were defined in our study as a) change in WAZ between birth and final visit b) WAZ at final visit.
+Children with Z scores below -2 were defined as underweight (WAZ ≤ -2) (36).

 2.7 Statistical analysis

 The sample size was based on a sample of convenience for a pilot study of 100 mother-infant pairs as there are no published studies of expected cytokine values in milk and their association with growth outcomes on which to base our calculations.
 Descriptive statistics were calculated for maternal and infant demographics, infant growth parameters and cytokines in colostrum and mature BM.
 Shapiro-Wilk test was used to assess the normality of the distribution of cytokines.
 Because the p-values for the cytokines were not significant, non-parametric tests were used in further analysis.
 Potential differences and associations between cytokines in colostrum and mature BM were calculated using Wilcoxon Rank-sum and Spearman rank correlation tests, respectively.
 Differences in WAZ scores between male and female infants were calculated using Wilcoxon rank sum tests.
 All other univariate analysis was performed using simple linear regression on log transformed data.
-Multivariate linear regression analysis was then used to determine the ability of cytokine concentrations to predict longitudinal growth outcomes post-partum by analysing the association between i) colostrum cytokines and change in WAZ between birth and ii) BM cytokines and WAZ at Potential maternal and infant confounders found to be significant in variable univariate analysis with a p < 0.1 or known to be associated with infant growth (a priori) were included in the multivariate models.
+Multivariate linear regression analysis was then used to determine the ability of cytokine concentrations to predict longitudinal growth outcomes in the first 2-3 months post-partum by analysing the association between i) colostrum cytokines and change in WAZ between birth and final visit ii) BM cytokines and WAZ at final visit.
+Potential maternal and infant confounders found to be significant in variable univariate analysis with a p < 0.1 or known to be associated with infant growth (a priori) were included in the multivariate models.
 Maternal hemoglobin (Hb) was categorised as either Hb <11g/dL (anemia) or Hb 11g/dL(39).
 Maternal illness was categorised as either having none or ≥ 1 self-reported acutely unwell episodes recorded during pregnancy, regardless of severity or outcome.
 Maternal gravida was categorised as either nil or ≥ 1 previous pregnancies, regardless of outcome.
 Maternal parity was defined as either nil or ≥ 1 previous pregnancies carried to a viable gestational age.

-All statistical analyses were completed using the statistical package STATA version 12 (StataCorp 2013, California CA, USA)GraphPad Prism version 6.0 (GraphPad Softward Inc., La Jolla, CA, USA).
+All statistical analyses were completed using the statistical packages STATA version 12 (StataCorp 2013, California CA, USA), GraphPad Prism version 6.0 (GraphPad Softward Inc., La Jolla, CA, USA) and R package version 3.4.1.
 Differences were considered statistically significant at p < 0.05.

 3 Results